 If you suspend your studies or withdraw from your course, you will not be exempt from paying council tax.
 It is your responsibility to inform the local council tax office of a change to your student status.

-In some cases your local council tax office may ask you to provide a council tax exemption certificate.
+In some cases, your local council tax office may ask you to provide a council tax exemption certificate.
 A certificate can be obtained from your respective faculty office.
-In most cases the exemption listing that we send out will suffice.
+In most cases, the exemption listing that the University sends out will suffice.